Vivek-04022001/documentation/docs/deployment/caching/proxies.md

 This means that content may be stale, but typically only up to a few minutes.

-This is sometimes an acceptable policy for high-volume sites where most users do not log in.
+This is sometimes an acceptable policy for high-volume sites where most users don't log in.

 ### Most caching proxies support receiving `PURGE` requests for paths that should be purged